eagleman25/PrevalenceOfSynPaperCode/README.md

 All of the analysis with the exception of the clustering will run with matlab 2008 or later and the statistics toolbox.
 To skip the clustering comment out the line s_synclusteringAnal.

-The code includes the function shuffle.m from the psychophysics toolbox (http://psychtoolbox.org/).
+The code includes the function Shuffle.m from the Psychophysics toolbox (http://psychtoolbox.org/).
 The source code can be found here: https://github.com/Psychtoolbox-3/Psychtoolbox-3/tree/PTB_Beta-2014-11-06_V3.0.12